break-through-cancer/dataref/src/content/index.md

 ---

 The DST has established joint
-<a target=_blank href="https://breakthroughcancer.sharepoint.com/:x:/s/BreakThroughCancerStaff/Ef9cmbzRyaZIo82GR-siTPUBmjd2x9lE-nKo3MbCbpqH_g?e=sptYZs">Protocol and Analysis working groups</a> with disease teams, to: identify analysis needs across TeamLabs,
+<a target=_blank href=" ">Protocol and Analysis working groups</a> with disease teams, to: identify analysis needs across TeamLabs,
 align common SOPs for data generation and QC, coordinate changes as new technologies and needs arise, tie each central analytic pipeline to consumers of its data in each TeamLab, and perform regular check-ins to ensure analytic approaches continue to suit disease TeamLab objectives.